Integral Artin motives I: Smooth objects and the ordinary t-structure: Description of Smooth Artin Motives and Applications

-In this paragraph, we give an explicit description of smooth Artin étale motives over a regular basis.
-This description will not work over a non-regular basis, even when it is normal (see \Cref{B7} below).
+In this paragraph, we give an explicit description of smooth Artin étale motives over a regular base scheme.
+This description will not work over a non-regular base scheme, even when it is normal (see \Cref{B7} below).

 \begin{theorem} Let $R$ be a regular good ring and let $S$ be a regular scheme.
 Assume that the residue characteristic exponents of $S$ are invertible in $R$.

 The functor $\rho_!$ of \Cref{small et site 2} induces monoidal equivalences